asantercureton/little-village/assets/logic.md

 - Lumber:
     - increase by gathering wood
     - decrease when you spend it to buy upgrades (increase efficiency)
+- *which resource is required for leveling up your village?*

 ### Population:
 - number of population